realworldocaml/book/en/compiler-frontend.md

 ((typ sh)(name front-end/camlp4_dump.cmd))
 ```

-The script uses the `ocamlfind` package manager to list the include and library
+The script uses the <command>ocamlfind</command> package manager to list the include and library
 paths needed by `comparelib`.
-It then invokes the `camlp4o` preprocessor with
+It then invokes the <command>camlp4o</command> preprocessor with
 these paths and outputs the resulting AST to the standard output.

 ```frag